raspberrypilearning/recruiting-volunteers/en/step_2.md

 + Students (secondary or further education)
 + Local educators (primary, secondary or further education)
 + Teenagers who participated in the Dojo and evolved to mentors

+--- task ---

+**Look** through the list of 'who to recruit'. **Write down** who might be available or interested in volunteer oppurtunuties in your local area.
+Is there any other groups of people in your local area that aren't included in this list?

+--- /task ---

 ## Ways to recruit
 + Word of mouth
 + Social media